-Input 0 is defined as "Cam Zero" anytime that the Trigger Mode is set to "Cam Mode", and cannot be changed (see Trigger Mode Configuration screen).
-Input 0 can be used as a Setup Mode selector in "Threshold Mode" or "Link 5100-11 Rotary Transducer Mode" when "Setup Mode Input" is configured as Hardware Input (see General Settings Configuration screen).
-The present function and on/off state of the input can be viewed in the Diagnose screen.
+Input 0 is defined as "Cam Zero" any time that the Trigger Mode is set to "Cam Mode", and cannot be changed (see Trigger Mode Configuration screen).
+Input 0 can be used as a Setup Mode selector or counter input in "Threshold Mode", "Link 5100-11 Rotary Transducer" mode or "CAN Bus" mode.